hashicorp/terraform-guides/operations/variable-scripts/README.md

 ### Examples
 Here are two examples for running the set_variables.sh script:
 ```
-./set-variables.sh test-workspace
+./set-variables.sh test-ws
-./set-variables.sh test-workspace other-variables.csv
+./set-variables.sh test-ws other-variables.csv
 ```
-In the first case, the file variables.csv will be used if found.
+In the first case, test-ws.csv fill be used if it is found in the current directory.
+Otherwise, variables.csv will be used if found.
 In the second case, the file other-variables.csv will be used if found.

-Here is a third example that can be used with HCL variables after setting the `delimiter` variable to `;`:
+Here is a third example that can be used with HCL variables:
 ```
-./set-variables.sh test-workspace hcl-variables.csv
+./set-variables.sh test-ws hcl-variables.csv
 ```

 ## Running the delete-variables.sh Script